- Operating Standards

 - Summer camps - please see appropriate brochure regarding camp refund policies.

-- After 5:00 pm weekdays, or all day on weekends-Visitors may also park in Lot A (the flat lot adjacent to the Rec Center), or continue to park in the Visitor parking or other levels of the Mill St. Deck.
+- Before 8:00am & after 5:00pm weekdays, all day Fridays & Weekends – Parking is also allowed in Lot A (the flat lot adjacent to the Recreation Center) or in the Mill Street Parking Deck.

 Because exercise is a stress placed on the body, certain precautions should be considered.
 Participants are encouraged to get a physical exam prior to engaging in vigorous exercise.
 Users who are over age 40 and/or have any ailment or special condition(s), which may increase risk of heart disease, are strongly encouraged to consult a physician prior to engaging in exercise.